directdemocracy-vote/www/white_paper.md

 People without a smartphone are unfortunately unable to vote.
 However today [a large percentage of the adult population has a such a device](https://en.wikipedia.org/wiki/List_of_countries_by_smartphone_penetration) and it is increasing every day.

-### Malicious Polling stations

-A malicious polling station may misbehave, but this will be visible by all.
-If that happens, all the votes handled by this stations will be discarded.
-All the honest citizens who voted through this polling station will loose their vote.
-And the polling station will get a bad reputation from most of the judges and won't be used any more.
-A polling station handling a large number of votes is however unlikely to misbehave.
-This is because to have a large number of votes, a polling station should have a high reputation.
-And a high reputation is only possible if the station never misbehaved.
-If it misbehaves once, it will immediately loose its reputation and be excluded for the next referendums.

-### Other Malicious Participants
+### Malicious Participants

-Any malicious participant could be spotted by other participants and its reputation will immediately drop, excluding the malicious participant from further participation in *directdemocracy.vote*.
+Any malicious participant, e.g., citizens, apps, polling stations, notaries or judges, could be spotted by other participants and their reputation will immediately drop, excluding the malicious participant from further participation in *directdemocracy.vote*.

 ### Vote Buying

+Citizen can vote as many times as they want until the deadline of a referendum.
+Only their last vote is taken into account.
+This allows a citizen to show someone else that they voted one specific answer and some time afterwards they could vote again, but with a different answer.
+Optionally, apps could include a "final" tickbox when voting that would make that any further voting to the same referendum will be silently ignored.
+This way, a citizen could vote "yes" and then meet a person close to the deadline of the referendum and show them that they vote "no" and wait that the deadline passes.
+This "no" will simply be ignored if you ticked the "final" tickbox when you voted "yes".
+The vote buyer has no way to be aware of this unless they have been controlling your phone from the beginning to the deadline of the referendum, which means several weeks or months.
-It is not possible for a citizen to prove what they voted or sell their vote, unless the citizen sell their smartphone to some buyer after they acquired a high reputation.
+The only way for a citizen to sell their vote is indeed to sell their smartphone to some buyer after they acquired a high reputation.
 This is however unlikely to happen at large scale without being discovered.
 Also the sold citizen card could not get nor provide any further fair endorsement which will appear suspect after a while.
 That includes judge endorsements which may happen on regular time intervals.
-When discovered, a citizen who sold his smartphone with access to their *directdemocracy.vote* app, is unlikely to get trusted again in the future.
+When discovered, a citizen who sold their smartphone with access to their *directdemocracy.vote* app, is unlikely to get trusted again in the future.

 ## Implementation